Cheap Eats · Chinatown · Chinese · Dim Sum · Restaurants

 Chinatown · Dim Sum

-Central Grand – Dim Sum
+Central Grand – Dim Sum in Calgary

 My brother Narc was in town!
 My mother, Boss Lady, immediately called for a family reunion over dim sum.
 I remembered Judith, one of the owners at Sukiyaki House, once mentioning she dines often at Central Grand.
 What is good enough for Judith is more than good enough for me!
 Let’s listen to Kiss by Prince for this post.